 Customer service is the framework where loyalty and trust is built on.
 This is where your food truck can really stand out in a different way from your competition.
 Quality customer service is simply going out of your way to please the customer.
 It is that extra effort that ultimately affects buyers choice to keep remembering you and recommending you.

-In part 2 we will discuss how to utilize the power of online word of mouth marketing.
+The next article in this series will discuss how to utilize the power of online word of mouth (word of mouse) marketing.